The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap: Proof of Lemma

 {\it Step2}: Suppose $S$ is a p.s.d. matrix and $S^*$ represents its complex conjugate, i.e., the matrix obtained by replacing all its entries by the corresponding complex conjugates.
-Then, using the fact that its eigen-values are real, it can be easily be proved that
+Then, using the fact that its eigen-values are real, it can be easily be proved that $ \log\det(I+S)=\log\det(I+S^*) $.
 However, note that all the terms in the different bounds of Lemma~\ref{lem_upper_bound} are of the form just described.
-This in turn proves that if we replace all the channel matrices of a 2-user MIMO IC by their complex conjugates the set of upper bounds remain the same.
-From this fact, it easily follows that
+This in turn proves that if we replace all the channel matrices of a two-user MIMO IC by their complex conjugates the set of upper bounds remain the same.
+From this fact, it easily follows that $ \mathcal{R}^u\left(\tilde{\mathcal{H}}, \bar{\rho}^r\right)=\mathcal{R}^u\left( \mathcal{H}^r, \bar{\rho}^r\right) $.